-MYP1-2-3 Homework incomplete or not done Teacher decides if a note in the behavior section of ManageBac is required.
-Teachers agrees with student on a strategy to follow.
-Formative Always: work not submitted Teacher places a note in the behaviour section in ManageBac indicating that no (written) feedback can be provided.
+MYP1 - 5 Homework Teacher decides if a note in the behavior section of ManageBac is incomplete or required. not done Teacher agrees with student on a strategy to follow.
+Formative Always: work not Teacher places a note in the behaviour section in ManageBac submitted indicating that no (written) feedback can be provided.
 Student is reminded by the teacher in the lesson.
 Option: Teacher agrees with student on a strategy to follow.
-Summative Always: work not submitted Teacher places a note in the behaviour section in ManageBac indicating that the work is missing and still needs to be handed in.
-The work will be given a level 0 for all assessment criteria involved as an indication that the work is pending (assessment policy).
+Summative Always: work not Teacher places a note in the behaviour section in ManageBac submitted indicating that the work is missing and still needs to be handed in.
+Parents and tutor are informed.
+The work will be given a level of n/a for all assessment criteria involved as an indication that the work is pending (assessment policy).
 Student is reminded in the lesson.
-Term 1-2-3: Work handed in before the end of closing week should be graded and taken in account for the term grade.
-Work handed in later will not be graded before the beginning of the next term.
-The level 0 will appear on the report card for the current term (even if other work for the same criterion has been awarded higher levels) to indicate work is still pending.
-In the next term the work is graded, the level will be changed in ManageBac and, in further terms, will be used for the best sustained effort as usual.
-Term 4: The student must be in school on an agreed afternoon to finish and submit the work personally (show to teacher and/or the IB MYP coordinator).
+Term 1-2-3: Work handed in before the end of closing week should be graded and taken into account for the term grade.
+Any outstanding work must be completed, under supervision of the MYP department leader, by the end of the first week of the following term.
+In exceptional cases, work can be accepted at a later date.
+Work handed in late may not be marked in time for the release of the termly report card.
+In this case, to indicate work is still pending, n/a will appear on the report card for the current term (even if other work for the same criterion has been awarded an attainment level).
+Once the late work is marked, the level awarded will be changed in ManageBac and, in further terms, will be used to determine the award of a 1-7 grade Term 4: The student must report to school on an agreed afternoon, no later than the first Monday after the closing week, to finish and submit outstanding work personally (either to teacher and/or the IB MYP department leader).